jcaillon/valet/libraries.d/config.md

 #### VALET_CONFIG_USER_VALET_DIRECTORY

 The directory in which to find the user commands.

 Defaults to the `${HOME}/.valet.d`.

 #### VALET_CONFIG_USER_DATA_DIRECTORY

 The path to the directory in which to store the user-specific data files.

 Defaults to the `${XDG_DATA_HOME}/valet` or the `${HOME}/.local/share/valet` directory.

 #### VALET_CONFIG_USER_CACHE_DIRECTORY

 The path to the directory in which to store the user cache data.

 Defaults to the `${XDG_CACHE_HOME}/valet` or the `${HOME}/.cache/valet` directory.

 #### VALET_CONFIG_USER_STATE_DIRECTORY

 The path to the directory in which to store the user state data.

 Defaults to the `${XDG_STATE_HOME}/valet` or the `.local/state/valet` directory in the user home directory.

 #### VALET_CONFIG_TEMP_DIRECTORY

 The directory used in valet to store all temporary files and directories created by the program.

 Defaults to the temporary directory `${TMPDIR}` or `/tmp`.

 #### VALET_CONFIG_RUNTIME_DIRECTORY

 The directory in which to write work files (small files to capture output of programs).
 You can set it to a `tmpfs` directory (such as /dev/shm) to speed up the execution of valet.

 Defaults to the `${XDG_RUNTIME_DIR}` or the temporary directory.

 #### VALET_CONFIG_LOCALE

 The value is used to set `LC_ALL` and `LANG` in Valet (see the bash manual for more details on these variables).

 Defaults to `C.UTF-8` to ensure that the output is consistent across different systems.

 #### VALET_CONFIG_DOT_ENV_SCRIPT

 The name of a script which will be sourced by Valet on startup if it is present in the current directory.
+This allows you to define variables that will be available in Valet.

+Defaults to the `.env` file in the current directory.

+#### VALET_CONFIG_STARTUP_SCRIPT

+The name of a script which will be sourced by Valet on startup.
 This allows you to define custom functions or variables that will be available in Valet.

 Defaults to the `.env` file in the current directory.

 <!-- ___________________ FEATURES _____________________ -->